frederic-perez/AmE-dictionary/data/dictionary.md

 __bass__ :two::hammer: (fish) _Fingerling bass._
 __baste__ _v_ :camera::five::hammer: (basting) _To baste, brine and bicker._
 __baster__ _n_
-__bastion__ _n_ :four::hammer: _He tried to soften the National Front's image as a bastion of xenophobes._
+__bastion__ _n_ :four::hammer: _He tried to soften the National Front’s image as a bastion of xenophobes._
-__bat an eye__ _idiom_ :two: To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn't even bat an eye when I told her I was moving out._
+__bat an eye__ _idiom_ :two: To display a subtle emotional reaction, such as consternation, annoyance, sadness, joy, etc. Generally used in the negative to denote that the person in question did not display even a hint of an emotional response. _Mary didn’t even bat an eye when I told her I was moving out._
 __bat__ _v_ _My community has really gone to bat for my family and I over and over and over._
 __batch__ _n_ A quantity or consignment of goods produced at one time. _A lethal batch of the infectious agent._
 __bate__ _v_ (bated) _They watched with bated breath._
 __bath tissue__
 __bathhouses__
-__bathwater__ _Let's not throw out the baby with the bathwater._
+__bathwater__ _Let’s not throw out the baby with the bathwater._
 __bathymetry__ _n_ :two: The measurement of the depth of bodies of water.
 __baton__ _n_ :two::hammer:
 __batter<sup>1</sup>__ _n_ A liquid or semiliquid mixture, as of flour, milk, and eggs, used in cooking.